 ‘The Council will protect, enhance and make the most of existing parks, gardens and open spaces, and require new high quality spaces to be provided.

 To deliver this, the Council will (amongst other criteria) resist the loss of Metropolitan Open Land, public open space and private communal space, and private open space where the space gives visual amenity to the public.’

 We are simply not in a position, and nor would it be appropriate, to release open space for other uses which meets the criteria listed above.
 In those very limited circumstances where open space needs to be re-configured, such as estate re-development, we would expect open space to be re-provided of an equivalent or better size and quality.”

-It would be a gross understatement to say that the Kensington Academy and Leisure Centre project flies in the face of all these objectives.
-One has to wonder what is the point of the Council’s open space policy, or of the GLA’s open space strategy, or of the Government’s planning policy guidance, if RBKC can simply ignore all of them with impunity.
+It would be a gross understatement to say that the Kensington Academy and Leisure Centre project flew in the face of all these objectives.
+One has to wonder what was the point of the Council’s open space policy, or of the GLA’s open space strategy, or of the Government’s planning policy guidance, if RBKC could simply ignore all of them with impunity.

-Who will hold them to account on this?
+Who would hold them to account on this?

 The Courts perhaps?